Murraysburg

 Murraysburg is an Afrikaans speaking town of approximately 5,000 people in the Western Cape province of South Africa.
-It is situated in the far northeast of the municipality, about 540 km from the provincial capital Cape Town, and 80 km west of Graaff-Reinet.
+It is situated in the far northeast of the province, about 540 km from the provincial capital Cape Town, and 80 km west of Graaff-Reinet.
 It is governed as part of the Beaufort West Local Municipality within the Central Karoo District Municipality.

 Murraysburg is situated on the R63 regional road, which connects it to the N1 and N12 national roads to the west and the N9 to the east.
 It is a distance of 620 km from Cape Town by road, and 345 km from Port Elizabeth.

 History

-Murraysburg, lies in North East of West South Africa, was founded in 1856 on a farm named "Eenzaamheid" (Dutch for "loneliness") and became a municipality in July 1883.
+Murraysburg, which lies in the north-east of the Western Cape of South Africa, was founded in 1856 on a farm named "Eenzaamheid" (Dutch for "loneliness") and became a municipality in July 1883.
 It was named after the Reverend Andrew Murray Snr, who was minister of Graaff-Reinet, and Barend O. J. Burger, who played a role in the establishment of the town.
 An original condition for the purchase of any residential plot in Murraysburg was that the plot had to be fenced with a quince hedge.
 This unexplained rule meant that Murraysburg once had the largest quantity of quince hedging in the world.